 Single-payer only means the healthcare is being paid by a single public authority.
-This kind of system will pay for all healthcare-related services if covered.
+This kind of system pays for all healthcare-related services if covered.

-A single-payer, the universal healthcare system will allow you to see any doctor or hospital you want, no more networks and no more out of network fees.
+A single-payer, the universal healthcare system allows you to see any doctor or hospital you want, no more networks and no more out of network fees.

 With one non-profit agency, accountable to Americans, we can have simple coverage with minimal costs.